Customers regularly ask us for our top tips for keeping their entrance mats clean. So we thought we’d expand a bit on this subject here.

 Looking for a great mat cleaning service?

 UK Mats is the UK’s leading industry specialist, offering a mat hire and cleaning service – we have our own mat laundry and warehouse on-site.
-Plus we supply a wide range of commercial matting, from fitted mats to logo mats, industrial mats plus health and safety floor coverings.
+Plus we supply a wide range of commercial matting, from logo mats to rubber anti-fatigue kitchen mats and wet area mats.

 Additionally, our mat rental service also includes regular cleaning and replacement, for fitted and non-fitted models.